dmmkimani/portfolio-app/README.md

 # dmmkimani.com
- The repository for my porfolio-style website: dmmkimani.com.
+ This is the GitHub repository for my porfolio-style website: dmmkimani.com.